-Remember last week when I shared 6 Easy steps to a freshly painted front door?
-I said all it needs is a pretty wreath for fall, and here it is!
+Last week, I shared 6 Easy steps to a freshly painted front door and said all it needed was a pretty wreath for fall, and here it is!
 A DIY fall wreath for my new green door.

 I always start with a grapevine wreath as a base.
 It’s easy to hang from a hook or nail, and some decorations can easily be tucked into the vines.